APS Affirms Importance of Undergraduate Research

 The statement reads in part “The American Physical Society calls upon the nation’s colleges and universities and their physics and astronomy departments to provide all undergraduate physics and astronomy majors with access to significant research experiences.

-Members can read and comment on the statement online.
+Members can read the statement online.